Harvard Exit Theatre

 8 people favorited this theater

 The Harvard Exit’s two screens are housed in a three-story brick building erected in 1925 for the Woman’s Century Club.
 The club’s main floor has a medium-sized auditorium, about 400 seats including a small balcony.
-In 1968, two Boeing engineers and movie buffs, Art Bernstein and Jim O'Steen, opened a movie theater there.
+In 1969, two Boeing engineers and movie buffs, Art Bernstein and Jim O'Steen, opened a movie theatre there.

 The curious name comes from the fact that moviegoers purchase tickets near the Roy Street entrance, but they exit through a set of doors that open onto Harvard Avenue.